christopherwhull/airsquawk/AIRCRAFT_TRACKER.md

 2. Ensure MinIO is running:

 **Windows:**
-The script will automatically try to start MinIO from `C:\minio\start_minio.ps1` if it's not running.
+The script will detect MinIO on startup but will NOT attempt to start it automatically by default.
+If you explicitly want the script to start a local MinIO instance (Windows-only automatic start), run the tracker with `--allow-minio-start` and ensure the startup script exists at `C:\minio\start_minio.ps1`.

 **Linux:**
 Start MinIO manually before running the tracker: